cassbeck/rvgl-packager/README.md

 # rvgl-packager
-Create packs for RVGL Luancher
+Create packs for RVGL Launcher

 ## Installation
 Clone the repository